reelyactive/starling/README.md

 var emulator = new starling();
 ```

-Then browse to [http://localhost:3003](http://localhost:3003) to see the landing page.
+Then browse to [http://localhost:3003](http://localhost:3003) to see the landing page which provides two means of emulation.

 starling and barnacles